Jack Hargreaves: Published film, tapes and DVDs

 Hargreaves also authored a number of audio-tapes and long play records on his favourite subjects.

 In 2004, a full-length edition of Out of Town, first broadcast on 23 May 1980, was included on a DVD released by ITV Meridian to mark the closing of Southern Television's Southampton studios.
 Until 2012 this remained the only one of Hargreaves' original broadcast programmes to have been published in any format.
 The whereabouts of the remaining master tapes was unknown for many years but 34 complete original episodes of Out of Town – broadcast in 1980 and 1981 – eventually came to light, and were made available on DVD.

-Hargreaves' stepson, Simon Baddeley, who had been bequeathed rights in his stepfather's books, film and sound footage, purchased Out of Town DVD rights from Endemol, restoring and re-releasing many more broadcasts via his licensee, Network on Air.
+Hargreaves' stepson, Simon Baddeley, who had been bequeathed rights in his stepfather's books, film and sound footage, purchased Out of Town DVD rights from Endemol, restoring and re-releasing many more broadcasts via his licensee, Network on Air (now defunct).
+The CEO of Network, Tim Beddows, died in November 2022.
+Baddeley's contract with Network ended when the company ceased trading in May 2023.

+On 28 July 2010, comedians Robert Popper and Peter Serafinowicz added a new narration track to an episode of Out Of Town to create the spoof film Markets of Britain, a short film by Lee Titt.

+Talking Pictures TV began broadcasting Out of Town on 5 February 2024.
+This included all of the surviving Southern Television episodes and the 1985 compilations made for the home video market.

+In May 2025 the British free-to-air channel Rewind TV announced that they would be transmitting Old Country from 20th July 2025.